Bursaries and Scholarships at SLC

-The application closes mid-September and we will make selections after this date.
-Successful recipients will be notified in October (after Thanksgiving) by email.
+The Winter application closes late January, and we will make our selections after this date.
+Successful recipients will be notified mid-February by email.
 Unfortunately, we can only notify those who are successful due to the high volume of applicants.

-All applications submitted for the Fall Term will be kept for the Winter application period, meaning if you apply for the Fall round, you will not need to re-apply for the Winter term, unless there has been a change in your application information.
+All applications that were submitted for the Fall Term will be kept for the Winter application period, meaning if you applied for the Fall round, you will not need to re-apply for the Winter term, unless there has been a change in your application information.

 Scholarships are non-repayable awards given to recognize a student’s academic achievement.